qwo/blog/content/2018/cheap-haircuts-in-manhattan-for-now.md

 This basement barber shop price for a haircut hasn't changed in over two decades.
 They have full-service cut/edge/wash/dry service for $10 (not including tip).
 It's in the heart of East Broadway Chinatown, near the section that intersects the Manhattan Bridge underpass.

 When I was a kid in the 90s, my earliest memories were the smell of clippings and leftover cigarettes mixed with hairspray in the bustling basement.
-I came here on a Sunday @ 11 am expecting a packed crowd, but instead found an empty parlor shop.
+I came here on a Sunday at 11 am expecting a packed crowd, but instead found an empty parlor shop.
 All 6 men's in the shop's eyes lit up as I walked through the door; The shop was empty and it seems like I was the first customer they'd seen all day.
 One man motion me but I had a barber in mind -- my grandfather's cousin --.
 He has been cutting hair his entire life, and at least 30 of those years have been here.

 I sit down and start to get a trim.
 The men in the parlor sit around idle, watching television.
 Two of the men receive a call and leave, business is dead and they're going to go meet up with friends in the park.
 The other 3 barbers sit idle, complaining how the neighborhood had changed.